ourlifeloop/marketing/src/cms/training-faqs/what-is-a-recurring-transportation-and-how-do-i-set-this.md

 ---
-question: "What is a reoccurring Transportation request and how do I create that? "
+question: "What is a reoccurring transportation request and how do I create that? "
 answer: >-
   When you create a new request, you will have the option of setting up a recurring request.
 If you need to have the same transportation request at the